Noisestop 1 Panel

 - Ready to plaster or tape and fill the tapered edge

 Noisestop 1 Panel is a thin soundproofing panel.
-The product combines a 12.5mm acoustic plasterboard which is bonded to a 2.5mm/5kg/m² mass loaded barrier mat.
+The product combines a 12.5mm acoustic plasterboard bonded to a 2.5mm/5kg/m² mass loaded barrier mat.
 The result of combining the materials in this way ensure airborne sound transfer is reduced.
-The high mass of the product and the damping qualities of the barrier mats combined block and absorb sound and vibration from passing through the structure it is applied.
+The high mass of the product and the barrier mats’ damping qualities combined block absorb sound and vibration from passing through the structure it is applied.

 All the soundproof panels in the Noisestop range are supplied with the barrier membrane already bonded to the acoustic plasterboard.
-This makes for ease of installation, unlike other products that you have to apply to the plasterboard yourself.
+Making for an easier installation, unlike other products that you have to apply to the plasterboard yourself.

 Fitting Noisestop 1 Panels

-Noisestop 1 Panels are really easy to fit yourself.
+Noisestop 1 Panels are straightforward to fit yourself.
 They can be cut to shape using a sharp knife, hand saw or circular saw.
-We supply these soundproofing panels with a tapered edge, so can be tapered and filled or plastered for a quality finish.
+We supply these soundproofing panels with a tapered edge to be tapered and filled or plastered for a quality finish.
 To install, simply: